A homemade pie crust always beats store-bought. But, is learning how to make pie dough difficult?

 - Cold Butter: It is absolutely essential for a proper pie crust, that you use cold butter in the dough.
 See below for more details.

 - Water: This is the trickiest ingredient in making pie dough.
 You want it moist enough that it comes together, but not so much so that it is a sticky mess.

 - Combine your dry ingredients.

 Whisk together the flour, salt, and sugar (if using) until well incorporated.

 Using a pastry blender or two forks, press the butter down into the flour mixture.
 Continue to do this until small pieces of floured butter remain.
-You are looking for the texture in the following photo.
 It is essential that you work quickly so that the butter does not warm too much.

-- In the beginning of the process, add the water into the pie dough a few tablespoons at a time.
+At the beginning of the process, add the water into the pie dough a few tablespoons at a time.
 Using your hands or a spatula, carefully incorporate the water into the dough.
-Continue adding the ice cold water, one tablespoon at a time, until the dough keeps shape when pressed together.
+Continue adding the ice-cold water, one tablespoon at a time, until the dough keeps shape when pressed together.